Loading...

 Where did scientists find proof of an earthquake after the dinosaur extinction impact?

-Scientists uncovered geological evidence across the Americas proving a massive earthquake followed the dinosaur extinction asteroid impact 66 million years ago.
+Scientists found evidence across the Americas showing a massive earthquake struck right after the asteroid that killed the dinosaurs 66 million years ago.

 AvatarMB